 Navigate to the bucket or bucket image folder where you want to add files and press the 'Add Files' button.
 A 'Drag and Drop' box will be opened.
 Drag your files into the 'Drag and Drop' box and they will be uploaded to your bucket.
 It's that simple.

-We recommend that you put your template files in the main bucket where the image folders are listed.
-That allows them to be properly populated when you press the "populate" button.
+We recommend that Business plan users place template files in the main bucket where the image folders are listed.
+That allows them to be properly populated when the "populate" button is pressed.

 You can create download a zip file of all of the image files in a bucket.
 Press the download button for the bucket name.
 The files in the bucket will be zipped up and downloaded to your browser's download folder.

-You can use BucketLynx without being required to populate template files.
+If you have a Business Plan, you can use BucketLynx without being required to populate template files.
 BucketLynx lets you download a simple CSV file of image links.
 At the top of the page, press the button labeled "Create Image Link File".
 That will create a CSV file of image link links for the files and sub-buckets in the bucket.
-The link file will be added to your file list as image_links.csv so you can down load it from Bucketynx.
+The link file will be added to your file list as image_links_yyyymmdd.csv so you can down load it from Bucketynx.

 You can also click on an individual file to get a pop-up preview of the image.
-The preview contains the link to the image that you can select and copy and then paste in other tools as needed.
-This is a nice feature for when you need to update a number of images without uploaded an entire template file.
+The preview contains the link to the image that you can copy and paste in other tools as needed.
+This is a nice feature for when you need to update a number of images without re-populating an entire template file.